Skip to content

 What's the best calendar for iPhone?

 Your calendar should work for you, which means you need to pick one that feels easy.
 All of these apps offer the basics, so focus on things like aesthetic appeal, intuitive (for you) interface, and special features that make you say "ooh!"
-There's no shame in picking Google Calendar because you like the images it adds or Dawn because you like the pretty color gradient.
+There's no shame in picking Google Calendar because you like the images it adds or Timepage because you like to switch your color scheme on the daily.
 Whatever works for you.

 If all you need is a simple, free calendar app for iPhone, go with Apple Calendar.
 Otherwise, take your pick from the rest.